 - Click Create Scheduled Task.

-- In the dialog box that appears, set parameters for the scheduled task.
+- In the dialog box that appears, configure parameters for the scheduled task.

 - Select a scaling group.

-- Select an existing rule: specifies an existing scaling rule in the scaling group.
+- Select Existing Scaling Rule: Select an existing scaling rule in the scaling group.
 The scaling rule is executed

 when the scheduled task is triggered.

 Note Scheduled tasks can execute only simple scaling rules.

 - Configure Number of Instances in Scaling Group: Enter the minimum, maximum, and expected numbers of instances in the scaling group.

 When the scheduled task is triggered, its settings overwrite those of the scaling